-Open plan carriage – suitable for individuals and a family of 2 or 4 people
+Open plan carriages – suitable for individuals and a family of 2 or 4 people

 These open plan style carriages offer seating around a table.
-To ensure you feel socially distanced safe, we’re blocking the seats adjacent and behind out of use, as shown by the red dots in the drawing below.
+To ensure you feel socially distanced safe, we’ve blocked the seats adjacent and behind out of use, as shown by the red dots in the drawing below.
 These carriages have an onboard toilet accessible during the journey, although we’re suggesting everyone remains seated where possible.
-Family Return Journey tickets are £30 for a family of up to 2 people or £45 for a family of up to 4 people travelling together.
+Family Return Journey tickets are £36 for a family of up to 2 people or £49 for a family of up to 4 people travelling together.
 Please note that social distancing between groups of seats is always applied as shown below.

-We also have a limited number of wheelchair friendly spaces suitable for a user & up to 3 accompanying family members.
+We also have a limited number of individual tickets available at £19.50, whilst our accessible carriage ‘Petros’ provides wheelchair friendly spaces suitable for a user & up to 3 accompanying family members.

 Family Private Compartments – suitable for up to 6 people

-These old fashioned style carriages offer seating in a compartment – your family group will have exclusive use during the journey.
+These old fashioned style compartment carriages provide your family group with its own exclusive use space throughout the journey.
 Because these compartments are physically segregated, there’s no access to onboard toilets during the journey, although there are of course toilets at our stations.
 A family group of less than six people – perhaps you prefer a little more space or exclusivity – may also book these compartments.
-Family Private Compartment Return Journey Tickets are £75.
+Family Private Compartment Return Journey Tickets are £89.

 *NOTE: These compartments are designed to seat up to 8 people.
-From 14 September there is a legal limit on the number of people who you don’t live with that you are able to meet.
+There is currently a legal limit on the number of people who you don’t live with that you are able to meet.
 When meeting with people you don’t live with, you can socialise in groups of up to 6.
 If you book a compartment you must declare that either your group numbers six or fewer or, if your group consists of 7 or 8 people, you must declare that you all live together, in the same household.